 Do Some High Intensity Intervals Too

-High intensity interval training should be part of your program of running to burn fat if you want the best results.
+High intensity interval training should be part of your program if you want the best results from your run to burn fat.
 So maybe once a week, you might run a really fast half mile, followed by a slow one, then a fast one again for 3 miles rather than just running 6 miles at a moderate pace.
 You could incorporate sprinting for short distances as well.
 In any case, adding high intensity intervals has proven in studies to contribute to additional fat loss and muscle maintenance.

 Add Strength Training To Burn Fat